-1. How to Sleep Sitting Up
+1. How To Sleep Sitting Up

-2. Drinking Songs in Every Language
+2. Drinking Songs In Every Language

 No matter where you travel, people like to get together and drink.
 And the more you drink, the more you sing.
-Whether you’re in Hanoi, Kuta, Bangkok or Sydney every town has a hilarious drinking song to learn from the locals.
-For some odd reason these songs are all too often left out of language textbooks.
+Whether you’re in Hanoi, Kuta, Bangkok, or Sydney every town has a hilarious drinking song to learn from the locals.
+For some odd reason, these songs are all too often left out of language textbooks.
 Sometimes the bar is the best classroom.

 You'll become impressively good at making small talk, and often will find you're out of the small talk and into the DMCs (deep meaningful conversations) within five minutes of meeting people.
 Hostel workers, bartenders, fellow solo travellers, the guy sat next to you on the bus, you'll find yourself with almost too many friends when travelling; the only problem is trying to remember all of their names.

 Your parents probably told you to eat your fruits and vegetables.
 Unfortunately, healthy food is expensive...
-A good traveler knows how to shop on a budget.
+A good traveller knows how to shop on a budget.
 I mean what would you rather have – organic tomatoes or a skydive on Mission Beach?
 Backpacking Australia and Southeast Asia, you’ll learn how to cook up amazing dishes like ramen flavored peanut butter and peanut butter flavored ramen.
 The possibilities are endless!

-5. How to Use Public Transportation
+5. How To Use Public Transportation

 Soon after moving to Sydney, I learned that some trains go where I want to go…and others do not.
 Public transportation maps are a lot like chemistry diagrams in that I have absolutely no idea what they mean.
 But despite the inevitable, unexpected detours you’ll take when you travel to a new city, eventually the numbers and letters start making more sense and becoming less reminiscent of hieroglyphics.

-6. How To Tell an Awesome Story
+6. How To Tell An Awesome Story